rangle/ngCourse2/handout/architect/10_ways_to_misuse_angular.md

 Observables and data slicing can be adopted regardless of whether we use ngrx, angular-redux or bare services to manage state.
-When woking with Angular services, for example, we can replicate a Redux store-style API using `BehaviorSubject`.
+When working with Angular services, for example, we can replicate a Redux store-style API using `BehaviorSubject`.
 The example below shows how to do this for a `TodoStore` service